tensorflow/ecosystem/kubernetes/README.md

 1. [Set up a service
    account](https://cloud.google.com/vision/docs/common/auth#set_up_a_service_account)
-   and download the .json file.
+   and download the JSON file.

-2. Add the JSON file as a Kubernetes secret:
+2. Add the JSON file as a Kubernetes secret.
+Replace `[json_filename]` with the name of the downloaded file:

 ```sh
 kubectl create secret generic credential [json_filename]